abel12-pro/H/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank every microverse community and my family that helped me a lot.
+I would like to thank the microverse community.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>